SALMON-A-RAMA Rules **UNDER REVIEW**

 All eligible fish must be kept fresh (never frozen) and weighed in within 24 hours.

-Anglers are allowed to weigh only 5 salmon or trout (2 lake trout) per day regardless of the state(s) they are fishing in.
-Anglers are only allowed to weigh 5 perch per day regardless of the state they are fishing in.
+Each angler can register up to 5 salmon or trout (2 lake trout) per day regardless of the state(s) they are fishing in.
+Each angler can register up to 5 perch per day regardless of the state they are fishing in.

-The $25,000 grand prize package will be awarded to the largest fish registered from either the Shore or Boat Division.
+The 25% of all Ticket sales grand prize package will be awarded to the largest fish registered from either the Shore or Boat Division.

 Boat Division participants are eligible to be on the top ten leader board more than once for each eligible species.